Shihab al-Din Yahya ibn Habash Suhrawardi

-"Shihāb ad-Dīn" Yahya ibn Habash Suhrawardī (شهابالدین سهروردی, also known as Sohrevardi) (1154–1191) was a Persian philosopher and founder of the Iranian school of Illuminationism, an important school in Islamic philosophy.
+Shihāb ad-Dīn Yahya ibn Habash Suhrawardī (شهابالدین سهروردی, also known as Sohrevardi) (1154–1191) was a Persian philosopher and founder of the Iranian school of Illuminationism, an important school in Islamic philosophy.
 The "light" in his "Philosophy of Illumination" is the source of knowledge.
 He is referred to by the honorific title Shaikh al-ʿIshraq "Master of Illumination" and Shaikh al-Maqtul "the Murdered Master", in reference to his execution for heresy.
 Mulla Sadra, the Persian sage of the Safavid era described Suhrawardi as the "Reviver of the Traces of the Pahlavi (Iranian) Sages", and Suhrawardi, in his magnum opus "The Philosophy of Illumination", thought of himself as a reviver or resuscitator of the ancient tradition of Persian wisdom.
+Suhrawardi provided a new Platonic critique of the peripatetic school of Avicenna that was dominant at his times, and that critique involved the fields of Logic, Physics, Epistemology, Psychology, and Metaphysics.

 Life

-Suhraward is a village located between the present-day towns of Zanjan and Bijar Garrus in Iran, where Suhrawardi was born in 1154.
-He learned wisdom and jurisprudence in Maragheh (located today in the East Azerbaijan Province of Iran).
+Of Persian stock, Suhrawardi was born in 1154 in Suhraward, a village located between the towns of Zanjan and Bijar Garrus in Iran.
+He learned wisdom and jurisprudence in the city of Maragheh.
 His teacher was Majd al-Dīn Jīlī who was also Fakhr al-Din al-Razi’s teacher.
 He then went to Iraq and Syria for several years and developed his knowledge while he was there.